markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 <img src="../early_trend_detection_images/plot1.png" class="img-responsive" style="display: block; margin: auto;" />

-Next let's just look at the first 50 days to see if there is a pattern associated with positve/negative trends.
+Next let's look at the first 50 days to see if there is a pattern associated with positve/negative trends.
 The dotted white line indicates the point at which we make our prediction regarding where we think the stock will go.

 ```
 ggplot(trend_patterns, aes(x = date, y = value, color = class)) +